 If you have not created a site yet, you can select a native store template.
 Or, you can add a store to any existing site.

 To add a store:

-- In the side panel, click eCommerce, then click Add store to site.
+- In the side panel, click Sell Online, then click Get Started.

 - Select native store and click Add store to site.